amymanning1/iss-tracker/README.md

 ### Build a new Image
 To build a new image using the existing Dockerfile in this repo, `docker build -t <dockerhubusername>/iss_tracker:midterm .` filling in the <> with your Docker Hub username.
 Check that the image built using `docker images`.
 ### Run the Containerized App
-To test the image you either built or pulled, use `docker run -it --rm -p 5000:5000 username/iss_tracker:midterm` to start flask inside of the container.
-The `-p` flag is important to connect the port on the user's device to the port on the container.
-Because the virtual machines where this program is used are connected on port 5000, it is imperative that we connect that to the container's port 5000.
+To test the image you either built or pulled, use `docker-compose up --build` to rebuild the container if any changes were made and start flask inside of the container.
+If you have not made any changes to `iss_tracker.py` or `Dockerfile`, you can run the container with the command `docker-compose up`.
+On the other hand, if you only want to build the container, use `docker-compose build`.
 In another window with the command line, interact with the program `curl 127.0.0.1:5000/epochs` ensuring the order of connections is `<host port>:<container port>`.
 If you are having issues determining the port, check the flask window where it says `* Running on http://127.0.0.1:5000`, remove the `http://` and use that address, filling in the addresses with what your flask displays.
 #### Docker Tip
 Each time you change the `Dockerfile` or `iss_tracker.py`, you must rebuild the container using the build commands found in the above section.
 ### Example Paths and Outputs